[I]t just is not possible in politics for a Vice President to "chart out his own course."—Richard M. Nixon

 Nixon's most important function in the administration was to link Eisenhower with the party leadership, especially in Congress.
 Nixon and Henry Cabot Lodge, Jr., were the only former congressmen in the Eisenhower cabinet, and no one else had Nixon's connections with the Senate.
 Although the Republicans held a slim majority in Congress, it was not certain that the Old Guard, many of whom were influential committee chairmen, would rally to Eisenhower's legislative agenda.
 If the president was going to push through his program of "modern Republicanism" and stave off unwanted legislation, he needed a former member who could "work the Hill" on his behalf.
 Nixon advised Eisenhower to go to Congress "only in dramatic circumstances," because "Truman came so often there were occasions when he didn't have a full House," but he need not have worried.
 Eisenhower had no intention of trying to dominate Congress the way his predecessors had.
 Eisenhower and Nixon held regular meetings with the Republican congressional leadership, but the president had little contact with other GOP members of Congress, and he seldom tried to harness public pressure against Congress to support his legislation.
 This approach suited Eisenhower's "hidden hand" style of leadership, but to be effective, someone had to serve as the administration's political broker with the rest of the Republicans.
 Nixon was the obvious candidate.

-Senator Joseph R. McCarthy (R-WI) shot to fame in 1950 by brazenly claiming that the State Department was full of "known Communists."
+Senator Joseph R. McCarthy (R-WI) had shot to fame in 1950 by brazenly claiming that the State Department was full of "known Communists."
 Over the next two years, he waged a running battle with the Truman administration over its conduct of foreign policy and the loyalty of its appointees.
-Many Republicans and some conservative Democrats joined in this anticommunist "crusade."
-They averred that the nation had been betrayed at Yalta and that Truman had "lost China."
+Many Republicans and some conservative Democrats joined in this anticommunist "crusade," believing that the nation had been betrayed at Yalta and that Truman had "lost China."
 McCarthy promised to clean the Communists out of government and to end "twenty years of treason."

 Adviser and Campaigner